Puzzle

 15 x 11.5 in

-320 pieces, several whimsies, two pieces missing
+320 pieces, wooden, several whimsies, two pieces missing plus several color off nibs, with box

 TUCK'S ZAG-ZAW PICTURE PUZZLE 300-399 pieces